beyondlimits/FullScreenMario/Getting Started.md

 Everything you see in the game (trees, blocks, the player, etc.) is a Thing.
 The Thing class is subclassed by a new class for everything (Tree class, Block class, Player class, etc.).
 When added to the game, a Thing has a number of properties filled out.
 These include velocities (xvel and yvel), positioning (top, right, bottom, left), and so on.

-Coordinates are relative to the top-right part of the screen.
+Coordinates are relative to the top-left part of the screen.
 If you have experience with CSS, this is the same as positioning HTML elements absolutely.
 To add a new Thing to the game, use `FSM.addThing("type", #left, #top)`:

 ```javascript
 FSM.addThing("Block") // Creates a new Cloud and adds it at x=0, y=0